New group to serve crime victims who have disabilities - WHIZ News

-COLUMBUS, Ohio (AP) — A new organization has the goal of serving Ohio adults with disabilities who are victims of crime or witnesses of abuse, maltreatment or neglect.
+COLUMBUS, Ohio (AP) — A new organization is aimed at serving Ohio adults with disabilities who are victims of crime or witnesses of abuse, maltreatment or neglect.

 Adult Advocacy Centers will develop one-stop centers to help people with disabilities that are coordinated with law enforcement, medical professionals, case managers and others, The Columbus Dispatch reported.